Closed Sets and Operators thereon: Representations, Computability and Complexity: Model, representations and complexity

 \subsection{Computational models}

 Two mainstream models in Computable Analysis are the \emph{Type-2 Theory of Effectivity} \cite{Weih00} and the \emph{oracle Turing machine model} \cite{KF82,Ko91}.
 The former even yields a topological interpretation of computability.
 Therefore, we start by introducing computability using the former model.
-Carrying these notation over to the latter model will then allow us to give suitable notion of complexity.
+Carrying these notation over to the latter model will then naturally give rise to a suitable notion of complexity.
 From a computational point, however, both models are equivalent.
 The notions discussed in this section are based on \cite[\secref{2.1+2.2}]{KawamuraPhD} and \cite[\secref{2}]{KMRZarXiv}.